Ronald Smelser

-Ronald Smelser (born 1942) is an American historian, author, and former professor of history at the University of Utah.
+Ronald Michael Smelser (born 1942) is an American historian, author, and former professor of history at the University of Utah.
 He specializes in modern European history, including the history of Nazi Germany and the Holocaust, and has written several books on these topics.
 Smelser is the author, together with fellow historian Edward J. Davies, of the 2008 book The Myth of the Eastern Front: The Nazi-Soviet War in American Popular Culture.

 Education and career

 Smelser was born in 1942 in Pennsylvania, United States.
 He obtained his Ph.D. in history in 1970 at the University of Wisconsin and was appointed as an assistant professor at Alma College (Michigan).
 In 1978, Smelser joined the history department at the University of Utah; he became a full professor in 1983.
 He also taught classes at the Free University of Berlin during the summer.
 He retired from the University of Utah in the 2010s, and, as of 2016, is Professor Emeritus at the school.